Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 }
 ```

-Now when you run the program you'll see that the cursor is blinking, and when you type on the keyboard, the cursor prints the characters to the screen!
+Now when you run the game, you'll see that the cursor is blinking, and when you type on the keyboard, the cursor prints the characters to the screen!

 ## Containers